MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

     -   Export (Add, Update, Delete)

-Additional object types may be visible when the Graph beta endpoint is configured to be used.
+Additional object types may be visible when you configure the connector to use the Graph beta endpoint.

 The list of attribute types that are supported: